nourish-team/nourish-backend/.github/ISSUE_TEMPLATE/default.md

 ## Description

-Explain short what you are going to do in this issue.
+Please briefly explain what you intend to do about this issue.

 ## Requirements